Dimitar Glavchev: First Caretaker Government

 During his first cabinet meeting, Glavchev declared that ensuring that free and fair elections took place was the main task of the Caretaker Cabinet.

-Glavchev became the first Caretaker Prime Minister in modern Bulgarian history to participate in a European Council meeting, with the role being previously fulfilled by the President of Bulgaria in periods with a Caretaker Cabinet.
-He also became the Prime Minister to have the largest amount of advisors, appointing 23.
+Glavchev became the first caretaker prime minister in modern Bulgarian history to participate in a European Council meeting, with the role being previously fulfilled by the president of Bulgaria in periods with a Caretaker Cabinet.
+He also became the prime minister to have the largest amount of advisors, appointing 23.

-Only a week after the appointment of the cabinet, Prime Minister Glavchev requested the removal of two Ministers: the Minister of Foreign Affairs, Stefan Dimitrov, and the Minister of Foods and Agriculture, Kiril Vutev, both of whom he accused of not properly fulfilling their roles.
-In their place, he proposed GERB MP, Daniel Mitov, for Minister of Foreign Affairs, and head of the State Fund "Agriculture", Georgi Tahov, for Minister of Agriculture.
+Only a week after the appointment of the cabinet, Prime Minister Glavchev requested the removal of two Ministers: the minister of foreign Affairs, Stefan Dimitrov, and the Minister of Foods and Agriculture, Kiril Vutev, both of whom he accused of not properly fulfilling their roles.
+In their place, he proposed GERB MP, Daniel Mitov, as Minister of Foreign Affairs, and head of the State Fund "Agriculture", Georgi Tahov, as Minister of Agriculture.

-After President Rumen Radev announced his opposition to the changes, Glavchev argued that it was the President's "constitutional duty" to approve the changes.
-In a follow up statement, he made clear that he was ready to further discuss the re-shuffle, however insisted that the political responsibility for the two ministers in question would shift to the President.
+After President Rumen Radev announced his opposition to the changes, Glavchev argued that it was the president's "constitutional duty" to approve them.
+In a follow up statement, he made clear that he was ready to discuss the re-shuffle with the president, however insisted that political responsibility for the two ministers in question would shift to him.

-On 19 April, Glavchev met with the President to discuss the proposed reshuffle, following which he confirmed that no agreement had been reached and the current ministers would continue to implement their duties.
-A few hours after the meeting, Mitov declared that he did not intend to become Caretaker Minister of Foreign Affairs, with Glavchev confirming that he did not have another candidate for the position prepared.
+On 19 April, Glavchev met with the president to discuss the proposed reshuffle, following which he confirmed that no agreement had been reached and the current ministers would continue to implement their duties.
+A few hours after the meeting, Mitov declared that he did not intend to become caretaker Minister of Foreign Affairs, and Glavchev confirmed that he did not have an alternative candidate prepared for the position.
 On 20 April, Glavchev announced that he had proposed himself for the position of Caretaker Minister of Foreign Affairs.

-On 22 April, Radev officially appointed Glavchev as Caretaker Minister of Foreign Affairs, after Glavchev officially requested the role.
-After assuming the role of Minister of Foreign Affairs, he appointed Ivan Kondov (Secretary of the Ministry) as his deputy, appointing former Foreign Minister in the Yanev Caretaker Government, Svetlan Stoev, as the new Secretary.
+On 22 April, Radev appointed Glavchev as Caretaker Minister of Foreign Affairs, after Glavchev sent an official request for the role.
+After assuming the role of Minister of Foreign Affairs, he appointed Ivan Kondov as his deputy and former foreign affairs minister in the Yanev Caretaker Government, Svetlan Stoev, as the new Secretary.
 Both appointees were tasked with coordinating elections abroad.

 Following a scandal surrounding the governments decision to approve the construction of a private children's hospital in Sofia, Glavchev promised to alert the Prosecutors Office and even raised the possibility of removing the incumbent Minister of Healthcare.
-On 13 May, Glavchev condemned the behaviour of the newly elected President of North Macedonia, Gordana Siljanovska-Davkova, and called for North Macedonia to adhere to existing treaties in a joint statement with President Radev.